mihaicris-adoreme/cordial-ios-sdk/README.md

 #### Mark a message as read/unread

-This operations actually marks a message as read or unread which toggles the `read` flag on the corresponding `InboxMessage` object.
+This operations actually marks a message as read or unread which toggles the `isRead` flag on the corresponding `InboxMessage` object.

 To mark messages as read: